Lee Hamilton '52 Reappointed to Homeland Security Advisory Council

 A Democrat, Hamilton served 34 years in the U.S. House of Representatives and co-chaired the 9/11 Commission and Iraq Study Group.
 He is president and director of the Woodrow Wilson International Center for Scholars.

 The HSAC provides advice and recommendations to the secretary on matters related to homeland security.
-The Council is comprised of leaders from state and local government, first responder communities, the private sector, and academia.
+The Council is composed of leaders from state and local government, first responder communities, the private sector, and academia.

 Read more by clicking here.